-BDO EconSearch is an independent group of researchers with experience monitoring economic and social indicators for fisheries in South Australia, Queensland and other states.
+BDO EconSearch is an independent group of researchers with experience monitoring economic and social indicators for fisheries in Australia.
 Economic and social indicators provide valuable information for the fishing industry, fisheries managers and other stakeholders.

 For a quick overview of the benefits economic research can provide for commercial fisheries you are encouraged to watch the short video below.